Doodleverse/dash_doodler/README.md

 * [@ebgoldstein](https://github.com/ebgoldstein)

 ### <a name="ack"></a>Acknowledgements
+Doodler is based on code previously contained in the "doodle_labeller" [repository](https://github.com/dbuscombe-usgs/doodle_labeller) which implements a similar algorithm in OpenCV.
+The Conditional Random Field (CRF) model used by this tool is described by [Buscombe and Ritchie (2018)](https://www.mdpi.com/2076-3263/8/7/244).
 Inspired by [this plotly example](https://github.com/plotly/dash-sample-apps/tree/master/apps/dash-image-segmentation) and the previous openCV based implementation [doodle_labeller](https://github.com/dbuscombe-usgs/doodle_labeller), that actually has origins in a USGS CDI-sponsored class I taught in summer of 2018, called [dl-tools](https://github.com/dbuscombe-usgs/dl_tools).
 So, it's been a 3+ year effort!

 ## ⬇️ Installation